themorlan/openREM/docs/docker_orthanc.rst

 to tailor which DICOM files we want to process and whether we want to make use of the server for Physics QA images. ``orthanc_1.json`` contains options for overriding the default Orthanc configuration.

-The ``docker-compose.yml`` file defines all the containers that are needed for OpenREM, including the Orthanc container(s) that provide the DICOM Store functionality to enable scanners to send directly to OpenREM, and for query-retrieve to function.

 OpenREM Lua script configuration
 --------------------------------